-The groupings listed below, are only relevant for this article to provide a range of potential ways to segment your customers.
+The groupings listed above, are only relevant for this article to provide a range of potential ways to segment your customers.

 The table below goes a stage further, deeper by look at desires and inspiration.

-Every single one of the motivating factors listed above should be considered in relation to pain points and desired outcomes, and as to whether they are relevant to your customers.
+Every single one of the motivating factors listed above should be considered in relation to pain points and desired outcomes, and as to whether they are relevant to your customers and your product.

-In relation to the table above consider the opposite of each, as a potential pain point.
+In relation to the table above consider the opposite of each desire, as a potential pain point.

 For example, the last one is perhaps the easiest to address, “Succeed in life”, therefore the opposite of this fear is to have a meaningless life with little or no success (fear of failure).